mudassarsyed/geb-spock-mvn-browserstack/README.md

-# Example Geb and Maven Project
+# BrowserStack Example Geb and Spock Maven Project

 [![Build Status][build_status]](https://circleci.com/gh/geb/geb-example-gradle/tree/master)

 ## Description

-This is a simple example project for using Geb with Maven.
-It is setup to use Firefox driver.
+This is a simple example project for using Geb with Maven to run tests on BrowserStack.

 ## Usage